Razakabdul-12/App/docs/articles/expensify-classic/getting-started/playbooks/Expensify-Playbook-For-Small-To-Medium-Sized-Businesses.md

 For small businesses, we recommend the **Control Plan** because:
 - It supports high-volume expense submissions.
 - It enforces compliance controls.
-- It integrates with QuickBooks Online, Xero, NetSuite, and Sage Intacct.
+- It integrates with QuickBooks Online, Xero, and Sage Intacct.

 ## Set Up a Control Workspace
 1. Go to Settings > Workspace.